 So, the big question is: which property management software is best for your small landlord needs?
 Just because your operation is smaller doesn't mean you shouldn't have all the tools and features that can help you fast-track your daily work and scale your business.

-Here’s our list of the top ten property management software options for small landlords:
+Here's our top most recommended property management software for small portfolios:

 1. TenantCloud

-Best For: Landlords who want an all-in-one platform for all parties involved in property management.
+Best For: Landlords who want an all-in-one platform for complete, scalable property management.

 Features: